 Let’s start first with a broad overview.
 ASICS is a Japanese shoe company.
 Their name stands for Anima Sana In Corpore Sano (ASICS).
-This Latin phrase means healthy soul in a healthy body.
+This Latin phrase means “healthy soul in a healthy body.”

 What ASICS is most well known for is their GEL cushioning and snug fit, especially in the heels.
 Because they are known for providing support, many people who need stability shoes will turn to ASICS.
 The snug fit gives ASICS shoes an especially firm, responsive ride.
 Yes, they are cushiony, but they are more like a sports car than other shoes.
 In exchange for performance and feel, you give up a little bit of cushiness.

-The ASICS upper uses the FluidFit technology, or an elastic and non-elastic mesh system that helps to hold your foot in place.
+The ASICS upper uses FluidFit technology, or an elastic and non-elastic mesh system that helps to hold your foot in place.
 This keeps things snug as well as breathable.

-New Balance also has breathable uppers, using a knitted upper on many shoes so that you get that sock-like fit.
+New Balance also has breathable uppers, using a knitted fabric on many shoes so that you get that sock-like fit.
 I like the knitted uppers for New Balance because they are softer than other brands.
 There is also plenty of flexibility in your forefoot.

-ASICS is your brand if you have narrow feet, but New Balance is the better option if you need a wide toe box whether you have bunions or just wide feet in general.
+ASICS is your brand if you have narrow feet, but New Balance is the better option if you need a wide toe box, whether you have bunions or just wide feet in general.
 Some New Balance shoes are even particularly wide to ensure that you get the space that you need.

 As we mentioned above, New Balance is known for its foam technology, Fresh Foam.
 You’ll get an incredibly comfortable ride, and the material is light and springy, which I love.
 A more recent addition is LAZR, or New Balance’s laser-cut Fresh Foam midsole that is one piece.